Kidev/QML-Spatial-UI/README.md

   - Set `QT_ROOT`, `QT_VERSION`, [`EMSDK_VERSION`](https://doc.qt.io/qt-6/wasm.html), `QT_HOST_ARCH` and `QT_TARGET_ARCH` to the appropriate values for your Qt installation and run: \
     `make web QT_ROOT="/opt/Qt" QT_VERSION="6.6.0" EMSDK_VERSION="3.1.37" QT_HOST_ARCH="gcc_64" QT_TARGET_ARCH="wasm_singlethread"`
 - You can use `make run` / `make run-web` to run the desktop version / to run the web version in your favorite browser.
+- If you use QtCreator, you may get the error `You need to set an executable in the custom run configuration`.
+To fix it, simply go to `Projects` on the left, select your kit, click on `Current Configuration` and make sure the option `BUILD_EXAMPLE` is ticked ON.

 ## Credits
 - [aaravanimates](https://free3d.com/user/aaravanimates) for the [human 3D model](https://free3d.com/3d-model/rigged-male-human-442626.html) of the example (Personal Use License)